GetStream/stream-chat-java/README.md

 ### Configuration
 To configure the SDK, you need to setup the key and secret of your application.
-You can do so either by:
+You can do so either by where enrironment variables have precedence:
-- setting STREAM_KEY and STREAM_SECRET System properties
+- setting `STREAM_KEY` and `STREAM_SECRET` environment variables
-- setting STREAM_KEY and STREAM_SECRET environment variables
+- setting `STREAM_KEY` and `STREAM_SECRET` System properties

-You can also customize the base url and the timeout, with the STREAM_CHAT_URL and STREAM_CHAT_TIMEOUT System properties or environment variables.
+You can also customize the base url and the timeout, with the STREAM_CHAT_URL and STREAM_CHAT_TIMEOUT respectively as System properties or environment variables.

-You can use your own CDN by creating an implementation of FileHandler and setting it this way
+You can also use your own CDN by creating an implementation of FileHandler and setting it this way

 ```java
 Message.fileHandlerClass = MyFileHandler.class